dannolan/unkwrap/Readme.md

-# Knower
+# Unkwrap

-Knower is a Typescript library that makes it easier to deal with `unknown` types so you can make interfaces without contracts a bit more secure.
+Unkwrap (unknown unwrap... sorry) is a Typescript library that makes it easier to deal with `unknown` types so you can make interfaces without contracts a bit more secure.
 It's currently a pet project that I'm playing with while I figure out better ways to deal with `unknown` types in Typescript.
 I'll probably be blogging about this too.
 All in all this was an experiment to get a basic typescript library working with NPM and travis and proper coverage testing.

 # To Do